B. Altman and Company Building: Flagship operation

+During Benjamin Altman's life, there had never been any exterior signage advertising the store, out of respect to people who lived nearby.
 In 1924, Altman's acquired the final land lease for the building, consisting of two lots at Fifth Avenue and 34th Street.
 Altman's thus had ownership of all lots on the block.
 The facade was renovated in 1936 after some of the limestone had deteriorated.
 Parts of the original facade were replaced with simplified designs; for instance, portions of the cornice on 34th and 35th Streets were removed.
 Alteration plans for the building were filed in 1938, with an estimated cost of $250,000.
 The renovations, in preparation for the 1939 New York World's Fair, involved the removal of the rotunda for additional selling space, as well as new departments designed by H. T. Williams.
 In 1940, Altman's reopened its refurbished third floor, and six departments were added to the Fifth Avenue side, in what was referred to as the "Fifth Avenue Walk".

 Rumors of a new structure on the site started circulating in 1970, to which Altman's distributed letters announcing their intention to stay in the same location.
 The New York City Landmarks Preservation Commission (LPC) started considering the building for landmark status in 1982.
 The LPC held hearings to discuss possible landmark status for the building, but Altman's had opposed the designation at the time.
 In November 1984, the store's owner Altman Foundation indicated its intention to downsize the Altman's location and sell off the upper floors at the Madison Avenue end to an investment syndicate, which would convert the space to residences and offices.
 The downsizing was required because of New York state legislation that forced the Altman Foundation to divest of some of its business holdings or pay a fine.
 The plans entailed removing 25000 ft2 of retail space on each of seven floors, but these removals did not occur.